-- A 70% (or 80% for the CEO) collective part determined by financial objectives that are required to achieve the Company's long-term plan and growth ambition.
-For the General Managers of Divisions, the 70% is split into 35% Group and 35% Divisional objectives.
-In 2016, the targets were revenue, EBITDA and free cash flow.
+- A 70% (or 80% for the CEO) collective part determined by financial objectives that are required to achieve the Company's long term plan and growth ambition.
+For the General Managers of divisions, the 70% is split into 35% group and 35% divisional objectives.
+In 2017, the targets were revenue, EBITDA and free cash flow.
 These targets are decided by the Board.
 The payout of this part of the bonus is based on the achievements of the business targets.
 Below 90% of the achievements of the targets, no bonus is paid out.
 In addition, this part of the bonus is capped at a maximum of 150%. - A 30% (or 20% for the CEO) individual part determined by the achievement of the individual business and people development objectives.
 Every member of the Management Committee agrees these objectives with the CEO and the Chairman of the Board at the start of the performance year.
 The objectives for the CEO are agreed with the Chairman of the Board.
 This part of the bonus is calculated based on the performance evaluation of each executive at the end of the year.
 The evaluation scores are recommended by the CEO and approved by the Board, upon recommendation of the Remuneration and Nomination Committee.
 The performance score for the CEO is recommended by the Chairman, upon consultation with the Remuneration and Nomination Committee and approved by the Board.
 The payout of this part of the bonus is also capped at 150%.

-14.3 Fixed and short term variable remuneration 2016 of the CEO (total cost)
+15.3 Fixed and short term variable remuneration 2017 of the CEO (total cost)

-- Fixed base remuneration: €881,093. - 2016 short term variable remuneration (paid out in 2017): €1,154,232. - Aggregate other elements of remuneration (medical insurances, car perks): €45,478.
+Fixed base remuneration: 915.456€.

+- 2017 short term variable remuneration (paid out in 2018): 357.028 €. - Aggregate other elements of remuneration (medical insurances, car perks): 64.794 €.

-There are no pension contributions or other elements of remuneration within the meaning of Article 96, §3, 6°, c) and d), of the Belgian Companies Code, except for the Long Term Incentives Plan grant described under chapter 14.5 of this Corporate Governance Statement and the D&O Policy described under chapter 14.6 of this Corporate Governance Statement.
+There are no pension contributions or other elements of remuneration within the meaning of Article 96, §3, 6°, c) and d), of the Belgian Companies Code, except for the Long Term Incentives Plan grant described under chapter 15.5 of this Corporate Governance Statement and the D&O Policy described under chapter 15.6 of this Corporate Governance Statement.

 The assessment of performance is based on audited results and the evaluation of the Board of the individual performance of the CEO.

-There is no deferral with respect to the variable remuneration or clawback provision in case such variable remuneration would have been granted on the basis of inaccurate financial data.
-The remuneration increase from 2015 to 2016 is due to a salary increase.
-In addition, and following the benchmarking exercise described in point 14.8, a medical insurance as well as a car benefit have been added to the remuneration of the CEO.
+There is no deferral with respect to the variable remuneration or claw back provision in case such variable remuneration would have been granted on the basis of inaccurate financial data.
+The decrease of the CEO's remuneration for 2017 compared to 2016 is due to the reduction of the short term variable remuneration.

-14.4 Fixed and short-term variable remuneration 2016 for the members of the Management Committee (excluding the CEO)
+15.4 Fixed and short-term variable remuneration 2017 for the members of the Management Committee (excluding the CEO)

-- Aggregate fixed base remuneration: €4,492,544 - Aggregate 2016 short-term variable remuneration (paid out in 2017): €3,015,799. - Aggregate pension entitlements (defined contribution plan structure) and life and disability insurance contributions: €95,586. - Aggregate other elements of remuneration (medical insurance, company cars, etc): €165,392.
+- Aggregate fixed base remuneration: 4.265.756€ - Aggregate 2017 short term variable remuneration (paid out in 2018): 1.186.902€. - Aggregate pension entitlements (defined contribution plan structure) and life and disability insurance contributions: 352.315€. - Aggregate other elements of remuneration (medical insurance, company cars, a.o.): 235.603€.

-In addition, the members of the Management Committee benefit from the D&O Policy, described under chapter 14.6 of this Corporate Governance Statement.
+In addition, the members of the Management Committee benefit from the D&O Policy, described under chapter 15.6 of this Corporate Governance Statement.